UnderTurrets/HKUST_ELEL5660/README.md

 ﻿This a finished code for HKUST course ELEC5660.

-Because Project3 is an experiment, code for Project3 isn't provided here.
+- Because Project3 is an experiment, code for Project3 isn't provided here.
+- Because image.bag in Project2 is too big, it has beed removed from this repository.